JohnCoene/javascript-for-r/_book/1-02-basics.md

 </html>
 ```

 However, it can quickly get out of hand when working with modules and packages.
-Imagine having to manage the generation of dependencies such as the above when multiple functions rely on a dependency but, being a dependency, it should only be imported once?
+Imagine having to manage the generation of dependencies, such as the above when multiple functions rely on a dependency, but being a dependency, it should only be imported once?
 The unified framework htmltools helps immensely in dealing with these sorts of issues.

 The htmltools package provides utilities to import dependencies and ensure these are only rendered once, as they should be.
 The way this works is by creating a dependency object that packages like Shiny and R markdown can understand and translate into HTML dependencies.
 This is handled with the `htmlDependency` function, which returns an object of class `html_dependency`.